-3. Inasmuch as the statement relates to the authority of a person to act for the association in transferring real property, subsection (b) requires that the statement be filed or recorded in the office where a transfer of the real property would be filed or recorded.
+3. Inasmuch as the statement relates to the authority of a person to act for the association in transferring real property, subsection (b) requires that the statement be filed or recorded in the officer where a transfer of the real property would be filed or recorded.
 This is usually the county in which the real estate is situated.
 This is where a title search concerning the real estate would be conducted.
-RUPA Section 303 provides for central filing, such as with the secretary of state, but its statement of partnership authority concerns authority of partners generally, not just with respect to real estate.
+Uniform Partnership Act (1994) Section 303 provides for central filing, such as with the Secretary of State, but its statement of partnership authority concerns authority of partners generally, not just with respect to real estate.

-4. "Filed" and "recorded" are bracketed to direct an enacting state to choose.
+4. "Filed" and "recorded" are bracketed to direct an enacting State to choose.
 In most jurisdictions "recorded" will be the appropriate choice.